-We invite you to visit the oldest gallery in Naples.
+We invite you to visit the oldest and most reputable gallery in Naples.

 Before Naples had any art museum, the gallery provided tours to area schools and

-William Meek put together the first permanent collections of art for what would become the Naples
+William Meek gathered the works for the first permanent collections of art for what would become the Naples

 Museum of Art (1996), now the Baker Museum; the Von Liebig Art Center (1997); and, the Children's Museum of Naples (2010).
 Major collections of works were also donated to Museums and Universities

 The gallery has supported a number of organizations in the community through art raffles, special

 exhibitions, and cash donations.
-To list a few of the contributions made by the gallery: $15,000 for
+To list a few of the major contributions made by the gallery: $15,000 for

 Naples Community Hospital (1972); $21,000 to the Collier County Arts Council (1987); $25,000 for the